Ravensblood CH.1

 “No, it’s okay.
 It’s nothing.
 Just an old house.”

-To the immediate right of the hall, I was escorted through an archway into a long living room, almost stretching to the back of the house.
-Two white French doors on each side of the wide entrance swung inward, resting against primrose-colored walls on which hung more paintings.
+To the immediate right of the hall, I was escorted through a wide archway on which two white French Doors on each side swung inward.
+We stepped into a long living room, almost stretching to the back of the house.
+Resting against primrose-colored walls on which hung more paintings.

 A large mahogany fireplace lay against the wall directly ahead.
 Two gold candle holders rested on the mantel, each held a long, unburned white candle.
 Old Victorian-style furniture matched the decor.